thebugcreator/thebugcreator/README.md

 - 👋 Hi, I’m @thebugcreator
 - 👀 I’m interested in programming, cognitive science, and knowledge mining
 - 🌱 I’m currently studying NLP at IDMC
-- 💞️ I’m looking to collaborate on NLP projects
-- 📫 Reach me with a groundbreaking idea (and a kiwifruit 🥲)
+- 📫 Reach me with a groundbreaking idea

 <!---
 thebugcreator/thebugcreator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.